-- Negative result, which means that no DNA variants believed to be related to the condition in the family were found.
-This result does not guarantee there is no genetic cause- it may be that we just cannot find it with our current technology. - Disease-causing variant(s) that explain the original condition being tested for or that explain some of the features/symptoms you have. - Certain Variants of Uncertain Significance (VUS) that are decided by the study team to be possibly disease-causing for the original condition being tested for or for some of the features/symptoms you have. - Medically actionable IF results will be handled in different ways, depending on whether the participant is a child, dependent adult (who has a legal substitute decision-maker), or competent adult who is capable of making his/her own decisions.
-Our approach, explained below, is based on current Canadian guidelines for reporting IFs: - Child participant: In the interest of the child, any childhood-onset medically actionable IFs found during this study will be given back to the child's referring healthcare provider.
-We will not usually report back any IFs causing adult-onset conditions; however, there may be some rare cases in which knowing about an adult-onset condition in childhood may be in the family's best interest. - Dependent adult participant (requiring legal substitute decision-maker): Given that a dependent adult is not able to make his/her own healthcare decisions, we will give back results for any medically actionable IFs that are found.
-This is in the best interest of the participant, to be sure that he/she has the opportunity to receive appropriate healthcare and take preventative actions to reduce harms related to the IF. - Adult participant (competent): Adults who are able to make their own decisions have the option of whether or not they wish to be informed of any medically actionable IFs discovered in them.
+- Negative result, which means that no gene variants believed to be related to the condition in the family were found.
+This result does not guarantee there is no genetic cause- it may be that we just cannot find it with our current technology. - Disease-causing gene variant(s) that explain the original condition being tested for or that explain some of the features/symptoms you have. - Certain Variants of Uncertain Significance (VUS) that are decided by the study team to be possibly disease-causing for the original condition being tested for or for some of the features/symptoms you have.

+- Medically actionable IF results will be handled in different ways, depending on whether the participant is a child, dependent adult (who has a legal substitute decision-maker), or competent adult who is capable of making his/her own decisions.
+Our approach, explained below, is based on current Canadian guidelines for reporting IFs: - Adult participant (competent): Adults who are able to make their own decisions have the option of whether or not they wish to be informed of any medically actionable IFs discovered in them.
 At the end of this consent form, you will be given the choice of whether or not you wish to be told.
 We will discuss the pros and cons of receiving IF results as part of this consent process, and will give you as much time as you need to come to a decision.
 Whatever your choice is now, you may change your mind in the future by contacting the study team.

 The decision of whether to learn about IFs is a personal one - what is right for one person may not be right for another.
 Some people like to know all they can about their health risks because they believe it will help them to plan and take preventative actions.
 Others would rather not know what conditions they are at-risk for in case, for example, it causes them stress, strains family relationships, or puts them at risk for discrimination.
-This is further discussed in Section 10 (What are the possible harms and discomforts?'), on pages 9-10 of this consent form.
+This is further discussed in Section 10 ('What are the possible harms and discomforts?'), on pages 9-10 of this consent form.